Akhyate-Brahim/making-better-mistakes/README.md

 # Hierarchical Classification of Images

 ## Overview
-This project is based on the implementation described in the paper "Making Better Mistakes: Leveraging Class Hierarchies with Deep Networks" (CVPR 2020) [1].
-The base code has been adapted from the original work and extended to include additional experiments on learning rate schedulers and custom loss functions for hierarchical classification tasks.
+This project's base code has been adapted from the original work from the paper "Making Better Mistakes: Leveraging Class Hierarchies with Deep Networks".
+IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2020 [1]. the original source code: https://github.com/fiveai/making-better-mistakes

 ## Dependencies
 The main dependencies for this project are: